Wessex Water Services Limited is committed to respecting and protecting your privacy.

 - where you have said that we may do so, to recommend products and services by email or text that we believe will be of interest to you or contact you about offers or other marketing promotions;

-- to contact you (including by SMS texts) about service related issues including interruptions to water supply, emergency events, water quality issues, planned maintenance, or major roadworks that could require road closures;
+- to contact you (including by SMS texts) about service related issues including interruptions to water supply, emergency events, water quality issues, planned maintenance, or major roadworks that could require road closures and, if you are a priority services customer, to make sure our records are up to date;

 - to make good our legal obligations to make payments under the Guaranteed Standards Scheme;